ruelalarcon/desmos_midi/README.md

   - `detune`: The amount of detune applied to the secondary tone
   - `volume`: Global volume control
   - `transpose`: Global pitch shift in semitones

-## Technical Details

-### MIDI Processing

-1. **MIDI Parsing**:
-   - Uses the `midly` crate to parse MIDI files
-   - Extracts note events (Note On/Off) and timing information
-   - Handles tempo changes to ensure accurate timing
-   - Preserves note velocities (0-127) for dynamic volume control
-   - Properly tracks note durations for accurate playback

-2. **Timing Conversion**:
-   - Converts MIDI ticks to milliseconds using the formula:
-     ```
-     ms = (ticks * tempo) / (ticks_per_quarter * 1000)
-     ```
-   - Where:
-     - `ticks`: MIDI event time in ticks
-     - `tempo`: Microseconds per quarter note (default: 500000 = 120 BPM)
-     - `ticks_per_quarter`: MIDI file's time division (ticks per quarter note)

-3. **Note Processing**:
-   - Tracks active notes and their velocities at each timestamp
-   - Converts MIDI note numbers to relative positions from A (MIDI note 69 / 440 Hz)
-   - Each note is paired with its velocity value and duration
-   - Generates a Desmos piecewise function in the format:
-     ```
-     A=\left\{t<1:\left[0,100,0\right],t<2:\left[2,85,0\right],...\right\}
-     ```
-   - Where each note is represented by three values:
-     - Semitones relative to A4 (440Hz)
-     - Velocity (0-127)
-     - Soundfont index

-4. **Section Processing**:
-   - If a MIDI file is too long for Desmos to parse, the program will automatically split it into sections
-   - The sections are named `A_{1}`, `A_{2}`, etc.
-   - The main `A` formula selects the appropriate section based on time

-5. **Soundfont Processing**:
-   - Soundfonts are stored in the `soundfonts/` directory and are text files containing comma-separated floating point values representing harmonic weights (weights for each frequency in the harmonic series, which can be used to generate a static waveform)
-   - The `B` is a "list of lists" of harmonic weights, however, Desmos does not support nested lists so instead, the `C` value is the maximum size of the soundfont arrays (after padding) and we use that to index sublists in `B`

-### Web Interface

-The web interface is built using:
-- **Backend**: Axum web framework (Rust)
-- **Frontend**: HTML, CSS, and JavaScript
-- **Features**:
-  - File upload with drag-and-drop support
-  - Dynamic soundfont selection
-  - Real-time MIDI channel information
-  - One-click formula copying

-## Dependencies

-Core dependencies:
-- `midly`: MIDI file parsing
-- `thiserror`: Derive macro for the Error trait
-- `clap`: Command line argument parsing with derive support

-CLI-specific dependencies:
-- `clipboard`: System clipboard integration

-Web UI-specific dependencies:
-- `axum`: Modern web framework for building HTTP APIs (with multipart support)
-- `tokio`: Asynchronous runtime for Rust
-- `tower-http`: HTTP components for the Tower middleware framework
-- `tower`: Modular components for building robust clients and servers
-- `serde`: Serialization/deserialization framework
-- `serde_json`: JSON support for serde
-- `tracing`: Application-level tracing framework
-- `tracing-subscriber`: Utilities for implementing and composing tracing subscribers
-- `toml`: TOML file parsing for configuration
-- `rustfft`: Fast Fourier Transform implementation for audio analysis
-- `hound`: WAV file reading and writing

 ## Credits